cy235/ticketing/README.md

 and now you can find a load balancer is automatically created in DigitalOcean.

 ## CI/CD
-Initialization of CI/CD pipeline:
+In this project, we leverage **Github Actions** to build a CI/CD pipeline. <br>
-* update the `deploy-manifests.yaml`,`infra`, and dev branch files `auth`, `client`, `expiration`, `tickets`, `orders`, `payments` files respectively, and push them into dev branch, then create a pull request to merge the dev branch into the master branch

-**MAKE SURE ALL THE PUSHED IMAGES IN THE DOCKERHUB ARE PUBLIC**
+You can update the `deploy-manifests.yaml`,`infra`, and dev branch files `auth`, `client`, `expiration`, `tickets`, `orders`, `payments` files respectively, and push them into dev branch, then create a pull request to merge the dev branch into the master branch, all the updated files will be integrated and push into the DockerHub, and deployed into k8s cluster automatically.
+When the images are first pushed in to the DockerHub, they are private, **CHANGE ALL THE PUSHED IMAGES IN THE DOCKERHUB INTO PUBLIC** <br>

 You can modify any files in dev branch, make a pull request, it will fulfill the test automatically, and then merger the pull request, the updated files will be uploaded into DockerHub and deployed into k8s cluster automatically.

-If deploy images from DockerHub to k8s only: update the `deploy-manifests.yaml` and the `infra` files respectively, and push them into master branch
+If you only deploy images from DockerHub to k8s: update the `deploy-manifests.yaml` and the `infra` files respectively, and push them into master branch.

 If you want to delete all the deployments in k8s